jlaing700/electrical-workflow-intro/README.md

-Note: There are two ways to publish your work through github.
+Note: There are two ways that you can publish your work through Github.
-1. Using CD Command prompts which is the instructions right down below
+1. Using CD (Command Prompts) (1)
-2. Using GitHub Desktop app and Github website which I will cover towards the end.
+2. Using GitHub Desktop app and Github website (2).
 Pick whichever you're comfortable with.
-If you're not a coding person, I recommend the second way.
+If you're not a coding person, I recommend using GitHub Desktop.

-# GitHub-Work-Flow-Intro-Project
+# 1. GitHub-Work-Flow-Intro-Project
 Add a .txt file telling club members about you and what your goals are for Fall 2022 semester

 ## How to Contribute to the Repository